Introduction

 Ongoing Education: The Continuous Learning of CPAs

-When considering CPA vs tax preparer, working with a CPA means you get access to a pro who knows the current regulations and can adapt to any future changes in the tax landscape.
-This way, you can optimize your tax compliance and steer clear of unnecessary fees.
+When considering CPA vs tax preparer, working with a CPA means you get access to a pro who knows the regulations and can adapt to any future changes in the tax landscape.
+This way, you can optimize your tax strategy and steer clear of unnecessary fees.
 So, why not team up with a CPA?
 It could make all the difference!

 Decision Factors: Choosing Between a CPA and a Tax Preparer